How to Hang String Lights in Your Backyard

 how to hang string lights on a covered patio

 First up, let’s address the patio.
-We have a great covered patio and we love sitting out here while the kids are playing.
-We replaced the boring overhead light with a fan for some air circulation, and we painted the ceiling a breezy blue color.
+We have a great covered patio and we love sitting out here while the kids are playing, or when we have guests.
+We replaced the boring overhead lighting with a fan for some air circulation, and we painted the ceiling a breezy blue color.

 When it comes to hanging string lights on a covered patio, it’s actually really incredibly simple.
 All you need are some lights and some string light hooks!